Preface

 • External links are provided throughout the book for you to explore certain topics in more depth.

 • The cli-computing repo has all the example files and scripts used in the book.
 The repo also includes all the exercises as a single file, along with a separate solutions file.
-If you are not familiar with git command, click the Code button on the webpage to get the files.
+If you are not familiar with the git command, click the Code button on the webpage to get the files.

 • See the Setup section for instructions to create a working environment for following along the contents presented in this book.